200percentmicky/chadmusic/docs/commands.md

 | --------- | ---- | ----------- |
 | `[show_hidden]` | string | (Slash command only) Reveals silently added tracks.
 You can reveal your tracks, or show all hidden tracks. |

-!!! note "Showing all tracks."
+!!! info "Showing all tracks."

     This argument to view all hidden tracks can only be used by DJs.

 ### !remove | /queue remove `<queue_entry/start> [end]`

-??? note "DJs only if not alone."
+??? info "DJs only if not alone."

     This command can only be used by DJs if there are more than 2 people in the voice channel.